 A tentative CE schedule will be posted at least one year in advance of any prospective CE.

-In order to fulfill the CE requirement, the organizer should submit a date, time and location at least 90 days prior to the proposed CE for approval by the ROAP Education Committee and shall submit a final agenda within 30 days of the proposed CE for final approval by the ROAP Education Committee.
-The agenda must include ROAP's Points of Emphasis and the CE must be open to at least all accredited racing officials, stewards, and judges.
+In order to fulfill the CE requirement, the organizer must submit a date, time, location, and tentative agenda at least 90 days prior to the proposed CE for approval by the ROAP Education Committee and shall submit a final agenda within 45 days of the proposed CE for final approval by the ROAP Education Committee.
+Unforeseen circumstances may be taken into account of late submissions and require special petition from the host.

 To Re-establish Good Standing